hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 It is not about architecture.

 If you screen for those, you will probably fail to hire someone who will succeed in this role.
-If you utilize in a whiteboard algorithms interview, you will _actively screen out_ everyone who is qualified to do this role; they will be capable of doing the interview just fine, they will just tell you to fuck off.
+If you utilise in a whiteboard algorithms interview, you will _actively screen out_ everyone who is qualified to do this role; they will be capable of doing the interview just fine, they will just tell you to fuck off.
 They will be right.

 > If you do not reach the offer stage with at least 50% of the pipeline being women and at least 40% of the pipeline being other underrepresented minorities, you fucked up.